CDRH/lewisandclark/README.md

 end
 ```

-When an individual document is displayed, some metadata appears at the top and a pre-generated HTML snippet is grabbed, assuming that the solrification of your TEI went well.
-You can change the metadata showing up at the top in `app/views/documents/show.html.erb`.
+When an individual item is displayed, some metadata appears at the top and a pre-generated HTML snippet is grabbed, assuming that the solrification of your TEI went well.
+You can change the metadata showing up at the top in `app/views/items/show.html.erb`.
 The "metadata" method makes a very basic list of links to a search page.
-You may want to comment them out or rewrite the "metadata" method in `app/helpers/document_helper.rb` if you don't like that behavior.
+You may want to comment them out or rewrite the "metadata" method in `app/helpers/item_helper.rb` if you don't like that behavior.

 ```
-# displays the document title, if it exists, and does not link (false as final param)
+# displays the item title, if it exists, and does not link (false as final param)
-<%= metadata("Title", "title", @doc["title"], false) %>
+<%= metadata("Title", "title", @item["title"], false) %>
 # display the date, if it exists, and it will generate a link
-<%= metadata("Date", "dateDisplay", @doc["dateDisplay"]) %>
+<%= metadata("Date", "dateDisplay", @item["dateDisplay"]) %>
 ```

 You will need to restart the rails server in order to see changes that you make to the solr default parameters.  `Ctrl+C` then `rails s` to restart.